-Ducts and pipes are a common feature of American building infrastructure, typically as part of heating, ventilation and plumbing systems.
+Ducts are a common feature of American building infrastructure, typically as part of heating, ventilation, and air conditioning systems.
 Large ducts, needed to deliver high volumes of air into a building, split into multiple, smaller sections that may supply only a few rooms.
-Engineers who need to join one part of a system to another often specify reducers to connect pipes of different sizes.
+Engineers who need to join one part of a system to another often specify duct reducers to connect ducts of different sizes.
 A reducer, shaped like a truncated cone, tapers from a large, or major, diameter to a smaller, or minor, diameter.
 A concentric reducer is symmetrical about its centerline.

 Multiply the resulting value by the length of the reducer and record your answer, which is the height of the cone that is formed by extending the smaller end of the reducer to a single point.
 For example, if the value you calculated is 2 and the length of the reducer is 6 inches, the height of the extended cone is 12 inches.

 Step 4: Gauge the Circle's Radius

 Divide the major diameter by 2 and multiply the answer by itself.
 Multiply the height of the extended cone by itself.
 Add together these two figures and calculate the square root of the answer.
 Record the result.
 For example, if the major diameter is 8 inches and the height of the cone is 12 inches, the two figures are 16 and 144, respectively, and the result is 12.65 inches.
 This is the outer radius of the circle that you need as a pattern.

 Divide the outer radius by the major diameter and multiply the answer by the minor diameter.
 Record the result, which is the inner radius of the pattern.
 For example, if the outer radius is 12.65 inches, the major diameter is 8 inches, and the minor diameter is 4 inches, the inner radius is 6.33 inches.